FazOuard/CS-girlies-make-learning-fun/readme.md

   **Red zones?** Invisible walls, no trespassing!
 - **Interaction:** Hit 'E' by different spots to trigger advice, jokes, or, uh, sisterly scolding.
 - **Camera:** Always follows your character, keeping the action centered—nostalgia pixel-style!

----

-## 🤩 Why It’s Cool

-- Choose your hero (girl-powered pixel style!).
-- Animations, maps, and classic color-coded interaction zones.
-- JSON-powered layouts, so *anyone* with Tiled can make new levels.
-- Built with modern tools, easy to expand.

----

-So what are you waiting for?
-🎉 Hack, code, build, and may your repo **Level Up!** 🎉

----

 <sup>Any questions?
 Try the 'E' key in the game or read the code for more surprises!</sup>